Joshua-Flores/joshuaflores.rocks/content/about/index.md

 Every designer has a unique set of values that guide their work and decision-making process.
 These values can vary widely, reflecting different approaches and philosophies within the design field.
 For me, the following are the core principles that shape my design practice:

-- **Simplicity** -
+### 1. Simplicity

 I believe in creating designs that are straightforward and intuitive, ensuring users can easily navigate and engage with the product.

-- **Collaboration** -
+### 2. Collaboration

 Working together with diverse teams and stakeholders enriches the design process, leading to more innovative and effective solutions.

-- **Feedback** -
+### 3. Feedback

 I value constructive feedback as it is crucial for continuous improvement and refinement of designs.

-- **Cleverness** -
+### 4. Cleverness

 Ingenuity and creative problem-solving are at the heart of my design approach, helping to overcome challenges in novel ways.

-- **Getting things done** -
+### 5. Getting things done

-  I prioritize efficiency and execution, ensuring that ideas are not only conceptualized but also effectively brought to life.
+I prioritize efficiency and actually pushing things out.
+Wherever possible I really try to avoid 'side quests' and focus on completing the task at hand.

 ## My Design Approach